-In June 1997 the Company borrowed \$15.0 million on an unsecured and subordinated basis from Stanwich Financial Services Corp. ("SFSC"), an affiliate of Charles E. Bradley, Sr., the former Chairman of the Company's Board of Directors.
-This loan ("RPL") is due 2004, and has a fixed rate of interest of 9% per annum, payable monthly beginning July 1997.
-The Company may pre-pay the RPL without penalty at any time after three years.
-At maturity or repayment of the RPL, the holder thereof will have an option to convert 20% of the principal amount into common stock of the Company, at a conversion rate of \$11.86 per share.
-The balance of the RPL at December 31, 2003 and 2002, was \$15.0 million.
+In June 1997 the Company borrowed \$15.0 million on an unsecured and subordinated basis from Stanwich Financial Services Corp.
+(SFSC), an affiliate of Charles E. Bradley, Sr., the former Chairman of the Company's Board of Directors.
+This loan (RPL) was due 2004, and had a fixed rate of interest of 9% per annum, payable monthly beginning July 1997.
+The Company had the right to pre-pay the RPL without penalty at any time after three years.
+At maturity or repayment of the RPL, the holder thereof had an option to convert 20% of the principal amount into common stock of the Company, at a conversion rate of \$11.86 per share.
+The Company fully repaid the RPL in June 2004.

-During 1998, the Company borrowed an additional \$4 million on an unsecured basis from SFSC.
-This loan ("RPL2") is due 2004, and has a fixed rate of interest of 12.5% per annum payable monthly beginning December 1998.
-The Company had the right to pre-pay the RPL2, without penalty, at any time after June 12, 2000.
-At maturity or repayment of the RPL2, the holder thereof would have the option to convert the entire principal balance of the note, or a portion thereof, into common stock of the Company, at a conversion rate of \$3 per share.
-The balance of the RPL2 was repaid during the first quarter of 2001.
+During 1998, the Company borrowed \$1.0 million on an unsecured basis from John G. Poole, a director of the Company.
+This note (RPL3) had a fixed rate of interest of 12.5% per annum payable monthly beginning December 1998.
+The Company had the right to pre-pay the RPL3, without penalty, at any time after June 12, 2000.
+At maturity or repayment of the RPL3, the holder thereof would have the option to convert the entire principal balance of the note, or a portion thereof, into common stock of the Company, at a conversion rate of \$3 per share.
+The entire balance of the RPL3 was converted to common stock of the Company in June 2004.